ortizdevelop/AidenOrtiz/README.md

 ## Hello, my friend 🤗.

 ## My name is ORTIZ (Nikita) from Russia.
-I'm a beginner web developer.
-Started doing web development in 2021.
+I'm a beginner web-developer.
+Started doing web-development in 2021.
 But the main activity started in 2022.

 ### My languages and Tools: